mariussde/ecommerce-api/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository with Supabase integration for an e-commerce API.\
-Please keep in mind the api is hosted in a free tier plan so after 15 minutes of inactivity it´ll shutdown and **wake up time is around 50 seconds**.
+Please keep in mind the api is hosted in a free tier plan so after 15 minutes of inactivity it'll shutdown and **wake up time is around 50 seconds**.

 ## Project Setup